Spirit Airlines close to a $500 million bailout from Trump administration

 Spirit would also avoid becoming the first significant US airline in 25 years forced to completely halt operations because of financial problems.
 Jet fuel costs have roughly doubled since the start of the war in Iran, derailing Spirit’s plans to emerge from its second bankruptcy reorganization since 2024.

-The source told CNN a deal could be announced as soon as late Wednesday night or Thursday.
-It is designed to give the airline a chance to complete its reorganization.
+The source told CNN a deal could be announced any day.
+A new bankruptcy court hearing has been tentatively set for April 30 to consider terms of the possible deal, which is designed to give the airline a chance to complete its reorganization.

-But while a potential deal could be good for passengers and Spirit employees, it is likely to cause backlash across the rest of the airline industry.
-All airlines are struggling with higher fuel costs, which is the second largest cost for airlines behind only labor.
+But while a potential deal could be good for passengers and Spirit employees, it will likely cause backlash from the rest of the airline industry.
+All airlines are struggling with higher fuel costs, which is the second largest cost for airlines, behind labor.

 Past bailouts of US airlines have also been done on an industry-wide basis, not in support of a single, relatively small carrier.
-Those previous bailouts came about because passengers were afraid to fly in the wake of terrorist attacks or during a pandemic, not because of high costs.
+Those previous bailouts were due to passengers being afraid to fly in the wake of terrorist attacks or during a pandemic, not because of high costs.

 Spirit declined to comment on a potential deal, telling CNN “we are operating our business as normal.”